Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         no_roll:1b, //When set will not spawn from non-manual/time search of rolling furniture.
 Default = 0b.
         //See loot documentation for other variables.
     },
-    dialog:"<name>", //Dialog to trigger on manual search (requires searchable to have "interact" method).
+    search_command:"...", //Command to trigger on manual search (requires searchable to have "interact" method).
+Runs as the furniture at the searcher (who's tagged "searcher").
 Default = none. can_hide_boo:1b, //If this furniture is randomly selected by boos to hide in.
 Default = 0b.
     scan_message: //Result from GBH scan.
 Not provided = ignored by scan.
 Has several formats and behaviors.
         * 'JSON', //Message as a result from GBH scan.
 Gooigi scan always results in the "......." string.